iizukanao/PigeonholeView/README.md

         }
     }

 Then, create an Activity that contains PigeonholeView.
 In the example below, all parameters prefixed with `custom:` are optional.
 In order to use `custom:` attributes, you have to add `xmlns:custom="http://schemas.android.com/apk/res-auto"` to the root element.
+For details of the attributes, see [XML Attributes](#xml-attributes).

 activity_main.xml: